 FFMPEG is a multitool for media and metadata.
-It is handy for video, or extracting audio from video, or whatever other permutation of these ingredients you wish.
+It is handy for video, extracting audio from video, or whatever other permutation of these ingredients we might wish.

-Documentation is not so much abstruse, as requiring knowledge of the minor implementation details video formats which is one of the most boring domains of human endeavour imaginable, and something that only patent trolls and sometimes engineers are paid enough to care about.
-Thankfully we have copy-pasta.
+Documentation is sensible but requires knowledge of the minor implementation details of video formats, which is one of the most boring domains of human endeavour imaginable, and something that only patent trolls and sometimes engineers are paid enough to care about.
+Thankfully, we have copy-pasta and chatgpt.
+I fully expect that in the future no one will use this software except via chatbots.

 There is a wiki page for each major supported format, e.g. AAC audio and H.264 video.

-UPDATE: now there is a good manual by itsfoss
+UPDATE: now there is a less esoteric manual by itsfoss.

 brew install ffmpeg \